12 Oct Normal Pressure Hydrocephalus Often Mistaken as Dementia

 Yet despite the availability of surgical treatment options, according to the Hydrocephalus Association in Bethesda, Maryland, the largest private funder of hydrocephalus research in the U.S., fewer than 20 percent of people with NPH receive an appropriate diagnosis.

 Experts hope groundbreaking research through the Adult Hydrocephalus Clinical Research Network will lead to new diagnostic methods and better treatments for people with NPH.
 The network includes multiple clinical centers across the U.S. and Canada with a central center to coordinate data.
-In fact, an initiative for scientific studies was launched last year with a $500,000 startup grant from the Hydrocephalus Association.
+In fact, an initiative for scientific studies was launched in 2014 with a $500,000 startup grant from the Hydrocephalus Association.

 With more accurate diagnostic measures and treatment plans, research suggests treating hydrocephalus in the elderly population would reduce U.S. health care expenditures by an estimated $200 million over five years, according to the Hydrocephalus Association.